Synergy: Towards On-Body AI via Tiny AI Accelerator Collaboration on Wearables: Design

-In the current paradigm for multi-wearable programming, task-device assignments are predetermined in the app logic at development time.
-This \textit{app-level assignment decision} has limitations in environments with concurrent AI apps on heterogeneous wearables with varying availability.
-For example, a memory augmentation app using a smartwatch's AI accelerator would underperform or fail if other apps compete for the same accelerator or if the smartwatch’s battery depletes, even when other devices have available accelerators.
-Leveraging multiple AI accelerators is also challenging because developers lack visibility into available accelerators and their capabilities at development time.
+In the current multi-wearable programming paradigm, task-device assignments are predetermined at development time, limiting adaptability in dynamic environments with concurrent AI apps and heterogeneous wearables.
+This app-level assignment decision poses several challenges: \begin{itemize} \item \textbf{Lack of adaptability to resource contention:} If a memory augmentation app relies on a smartwatch’s AI accelerator, it may underperform or fail due to competition from other apps or battery depletion, even when other devices have available accelerators. \item \textbf{Limited visibility into available resources:} Developers lack real-time awareness of available AI accelerators and their capabilities, making it difficult to leverage multiple devices efficiently. \end{itemize} Existing model partitioning techniques~\cite{kang2017neurosurgeon, jeong2018ionn, dads2019dynamic, qdmp2020towards, laskaridis2020spinn, cas2021context, banitalebi2021autosplit} primarily focus on offloading computation to powerful devices (e.g., smartphones or cloud).
+While they could be adapted for distributed on-body AI accelerators, they have fundamental limitations:

-Existing model partitioning techniques~\cite{kang2017neurosurgeon, jeong2018ionn, dads2019dynamic, qdmp2020towards, laskaridis2020spinn, cas2021context, banitalebi2021autosplit} designed to split AI models for offloading to powerful devices (smartphones or cloud) could be adapted for distributed on-body AI accelerators.
-However, these techniques primarily focus on optimizing the splitting decision for \emph{a single model}.
-Applying these techniques to on-body AI apps presents challenges because they lack a holistic view considering (i) resource dependency among concurrent apps and (ii) interdependency between model inference and other tasks such as sensing and interaction.
-Additionally, no existing work is designed for partitioning models onto tiny AI accelerators, thus lacking consideration of their unique characteristics for performance modeling.

-\textbf{Independent decision:} Existing partitioning methods split each concurrent model individually and deploy the chunks to assigned devices.
-This independent approach can cause resource conflicts among models, leading to performance degradation and OOR failures, especially with memory-constrained AI accelerators.
-For instance, as illustrated in Figure~\ref{fig:method_comparison} (a), if two apps deploy their model chunks to the same device ($d_1$)---the full model of $p_1$'s $m_1$ and the partial model of $p_2$'s $m_2$---it can cause OOR on $d_1$ due to memory constraints.

-\textbf{Model-centric joint decision:} Extending these approaches to jointly consider the memory capacity of split models and filter out unsupported cases can mitigate resource conflicts.
-However, this model-centric view still results in suboptimal performance.
-An app’s end-to-end pipeline includes sensing and interaction tasks before and after model inference.
-Data communication costs for transmitting data from the sensing device (source) to the model execution device, and then to the destination device (target), impact the app’s latency and throughput.
-Figure~\ref{fig:method_comparison} (b) illustrates this.
-Although the split decision for $m_1$ and $m_2$ on $p_1$ and $p_2$ avoids resource conflicts, it can still cause additional communication overhead when execution is far from the source and target devices.